JinhuiWangwisc/Jinhui_Botany_563/notebook-log.md

 * Choosing the right package: T-Coffee is probably the most versatile, but it comes at a price, its default aligner being currently slower than many alternative packages.
 We can select which one to use according to our own usage.
 * !
 M-coffee: need more time to try.
 * ! default setting: need more time to reading.
+PRACTICE: This is much more accurate than MAFFT!

+## Orthologs identification & Orthofinder
+### local blastp
+* previous I have used local blast to identify the paralogs and othologs based on similarity (>50) and e-value (0)
+* This is time consuming because need build every database for every species.
+### Orthofinder
+* Having compared with local blastp, this method is super fast and accurate to identify all paralogs and othologs (Diamond)
+* The command line is also easy
+??? couldn't othofinder change the default e-value?
 ## Distance and parsimony methods for constructing tree using R